 - Supports maximum 32GB SD card or 32GB USB flash drive.
 (1GB SD Card included)

 - Supports button control mode, RS232 and RS485 serial control mode.

 - In button control mode, playback of the ‘one-on-one' associated audio files are triggered by negative pulse to any of the 20 input terminals.

 - In button control mode, possible playback of 255 MP3/WAV audio files per 20 ‘one-on-one’ associated folders through negative trigger.

 - In button control mode, Four Selectable triggering modes are provided.

-- Supports audio output to an external amplifier through the RCA audio jacks.
+- Supports a 3.5mm stereo audio output jack to an external amplifier.

 - Separate volume control for each sound channel (only for on-board amplifier).